Negative-light/PUBLIC_VUALT/Modpack Configuration Manager.md

 Negative Pack Architect - This seems to be a favorite

 I can rename the project so the output file is the acrynom.

+Ok so the name is Negative Pack Architect, we will use the acrynim N-PAct.